Skip to main content

 Common Questions

-Most people do best taking CoQ10 with breakfast, because it pairs with dietary fat for better absorption and avoids any rare alertness effect at bedtime.
+Most people do best taking CoQ10 with breakfast, because it pairs with dietary fat for better absorption and avoids the rare alertness effect at bedtime.
 If you split a higher dose, take half with breakfast and half with lunch or dinner.
 Avoid taking it right before sleep if you notice it makes you alert.

 For general energy and longevity support, 100 to 200 mg per day with a fatty meal is a reasonable target.
 People with heart failure, fertility goals, or migraines need higher doses (300 to 600 mg).
 Going above 600 mg rarely adds benefit for healthy adults.

-CoQ10 may help with chronic fatigue, especially when low cellular energy is part of the picture (statins, mitochondrial stress, fibromyalgia, long COVID).
+CoQ10 may help with chronic fatigue, particularly when low cellular energy is part of the picture (statins, mitochondrial stress, fibromyalgia, long COVID).
 It is rarely the only answer for fatigue, which is usually multi-factor (sleep, thyroid, iron, mood, blood sugar).
 I use it as one piece of a broader workup.

-You can get small amounts of CoQ10 from foods like organ meats, fatty fish (sardines, mackerel), beef, peanuts, and broccoli.
+You can get small amounts of CoQ10 from organ meats, fatty fish (sardines, mackerel), beef, peanuts, and broccoli.
 A typical Western diet provides only 3 to 6 mg per day, far below the doses used in clinical studies.
 Food helps, but a real therapeutic dose almost always requires a supplement.

 Deep-Dive Questions